mane-ashok/simple-springboot-webapp-monolith/README.md

 spring.messages.basename=messages <br />
 spring.mvc.static-path-pattern=/resources/** <br />
 spring.web.resources.static-locations=classpath:/css/,classpath:/images/ <br />
+<b>Note: Spring application created 86 beans while spring boot created 256 beans, this might add to the memory foot print.
+You will see all the beans created in the console logs.
+You may exclude the unnecessary beans in the @SpringBootApplication(exclude={...})</b> <br/>
 </td></tr>

 <tr><td>Application launcher class</td><td> In spring project you will see the https://github.com/mane-ashok/simple-spring-webapp-monolith/blob/main/src/main/java/org/ashok/AppLauncher.java class with some code in it ( go check it out).
 In spring boot project you have very simple java class class to launch the application - https://github.com/mane-ashok/simple-springboot-webapp-monolith/blob/main/src/main/java/org/ashok/springboot/SimpleSpringbootWebappMonolithApplication.java with @SpringBootApplication annotation, behind the scene the spring boot must be taking care of functionality/code like that of AppLauncher.java class in spring project, right? </td></tr>